Coronavirus: China death toll edges toward 1,500 | DW | 14.02.2020

 With more than 100 more deaths and nearly 5,000 new infections, China's coronavirus shows no signs of peaking.
 In Cambodia, passengers disembarked from a cruise ship after virus fears kept them from five countries.

-The death toll from a coronavirus outbreak in China's Hubei province has risen by 116, bringing the total death toll to 1,380, the province's health commission said Friday.
+The death toll from the coronavirus outbreak in China's Hubei province has risen by 116, bringing the total death toll to 1,380, the province's health commission said Friday.

 Of the new deaths, 88 occurred in Wuhan, the province's capital where the COVID-19 virus is believed to have originated late last year.